THE DAHMER CASE: PUBLIC RECORDS DON’T MATCH THE STORY

 Side-by-side comparison of Ernest Richard Smith and alleged Dahmer victim “Eddie Smith”

-Alleged victim "Curtis" straughter is still alive as of 2025
+Alleged victim "Curtis" straughter is still alive as of 2025...and on Facebook

 “Konerak” Sinthasomphone Appears to be Somsack Sinthasomphone

-We searched.
-Background checks, state databases, heritage records…nothing.
-There are no official records for anyone named Konerak Sinthasomphone.
-The two photos below are of Somsack Sinthasomphone.
+We searched background checks, state databases, heritage records, and other public sources but found no official records for anyone named Konerak Sinthasomphone.
+The photographs commonly presented as “Konerak” appear instead to depict Somsack Sinthasomphone.

 Side-by-side comparison of Somsack Sinthasomphone and the photo used to represent “Konerak” Sinthasomphone, revealing they are the same person.